bevry-archive/documentation/Privacy-Policy.md

 ## Feedback

 If you would like more information, or have any feedback.
-Please email privacy@bevry.me
+Please email support@bevry.me